13/11/2024 68comments | Jump to last

 Article continues below video content

-Following reports that ex-Toffees boss Frank Lampard was in the frame, reports now suggest that he is not being considered.
+Following reports that ex-Toffees boss Frank Lampard was in the frame, report suggested that he was not being considered, with TFG turning to former Chelsea and Leicester boss Claudio Ranieri instead.

 The Liverpool Echo carry a number of translated quotes from the Italian press on Juric's departure, including those imploring TFG to be more visible in the Italian capital and that, "Roma cannot be managed from a plane".